jeffpar/pcjs.v1/apps/pcx86/1983/adventmath/README.md

 ![ADVENTMATH-CRASH](ADVENTMATH-CRASH.png)

-It appeared to run fine with 256Kb of RAM, but these were IBM's "System requirements" for the game:
+It appeared to run fine with 256Kb of RAM, but these were IBM's "System Requirements" for the game:

 > IBM Color Display, or a television